 With all the adventuring and then heading to a winery having the right footwear is necessary.
 We live in Chacos, Birkenstocks, and Blundstone.
 See this post for more ideas.
 If you don’t bring the right things we have great shoe stores up here, but these three brands should get you through your time north.

-If you found this post Helpful You can find more great posts below:
+If you found this post about best time to visit Traverse city helpful, you can find more great posts below: